 The Michigan High School Athletic Association became a private not for-profit corporation in 1972.
 Membership in the MHSAA in comprised of individual junior high/middle schools and senior high schools, approved annually through resolution by their respective boards of education.
-While athletic contest officials do not have direct membership in the MHSAA, in 1977 the Attorney General, in an opinion upholding the preeminent authority of local school boards with respect to interscholastic athletics, stated "boards of education could provide in their rules that interscholastic contests engaged in by their respective schools be refereed by officials certified by the association."
+While athletic contest officials do not have direct membership in the MHSAA, in 1977 the Attorney General, in an opinion upholding the preeminent authority of local school boards with respect to interscholastic athletics, stated "boards of education could provide in their rules that interscholastic contests engaged in by their respective schools be refereed by officials registered by the association."

 The policies of the MHSAA are determined by a 19-member Representative Council, 14 of whom are elected by the schools, four of whom are appointed by the Council to provide for representation of females and minorities, and one of whom is the designee of the Superintendent of Public Instruction.
 Contest officials serve on some of the committees that develop recommendations for the Representative Council.
-In May of 1987, the Representative Council authorized the Executive Director to conduct regular meeting with representative of local officials associations in order to facilitate more direct communication between officials and the Representative Council.